tianyiwangnova/2021_project__ReviewMiner/README.md

 `reviewminer` is built for **analyzing customer reviews, or any text datasets that are similar to review data _(short opinions collected from multiple individuals)_**.
 It is built on top of `nltk` and `TextBlob`.
-`reviewMiner` takes the pain out of building NLP pipelines and provides handy tools for the users to quickly organize review data into digestible insights.
+`reviewminer` takes the pain out of building NLP pipelines (for analyzing customer reviews) and provides handy tools for quickly organizing review data into digestible insights.

 Features:
 * **Aspects and opinions extraction** The key methodology in this package is aspect-based opinoins mining.
 The package has